bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @Jondolf, @NiseVoid</div>

 Geometric shapes are used all across game development, from primitive mesh shapes and debug gizmos to physics colliders and raycasting.
-Despite being so commonly used across several domains, Bevy hasn't really had reusable shape representations other than the rendering-specific mesh shapes like the [`UVSphere`] in [`bevy_render`].
+Despite being so commonly used across several domains, Bevy hasn't really had any general-purpose shape representations.

 This is changing in Bevy 0.13 with the introduction of first-party **primitive shapes**!
 They are lightweight geometric primitives designed for maximal interoperability and reusability, allowing Bevy and third-party plugins to use the same set of basic shapes and increase cohesion within the ecosystem.
 See the original [RFC][Primitive RFC] for more details.